smechaab/CurrencyViewer/README.md

 Please note that you need to fill your kraken.key file with your API keys.
 You can easily generate a pair of keys on the Kraken website, see the API documentation : https://www.kraken.com/help/api

-v0.2.0 Changes
+v0.2.1 Changes
 ----------------
 Adding CSV log writing feature.
+Your data are now stored in data.csv by default which is located in the same directory.
-Providing more object-oriented code and more library-oriented.
+Providing more object-oriented code, thus more library-oriented.

 TODO :
 It is also planned to add other exchanges than Kraken.

-Your data logs are now stored by default in data.csv and is located in the same directory.

 I wish you a good ‘back-to-school’ !